boscobarberesbert/sprite-sorting-and-camera-culling/docs/README.md

 The first function will have to create an element of the class we created and and push it into the priority queue.
 The second function will be the one that will take the elements that are in the queue in the correct  order, send them to the renderer and pop them form the queue.

 After that is done we will have our sprite ordering system.
+Now we should be able to see our sprites rendered as we wanted.

 As we can see, the process is basically the same, the only thing that changes is the sorting algorithm of the abstract data type.